Is it politically wise to support voluntary assisted dying laws?

 At the election, the government was returned for a third term, with four additional seats and swing to it of 4.2%.

-First-time MPs Jimmy Sullivan, Jonty Bush, Ali King and Jason Hunt all voiced their support for the voluntary assisted dying legislation.
+First-time MPs Jimmy Sullivan, Jonty Bush, Ali King and Jason Hunt all voiced their support for the voluntary assisted dying legislation during the campaign.

-In the most recent election, in Tasmania in May, the Gutwein Government remains well on track to achieve its desired majority.
+In the most recent Tasmanian election in May, the Gutwein Government achieved its desired majority.
 Gutwein, his deputy Jeremy Rockliff and Health Minister Sarah Courtney were all high-profile supporters of the VAD Bill introduced to parliament by Independent MLC Mike Gaffney.

 Mike Gaffney, the high-profile instigator of the successful Tasmanian VAD bill, was re-elected to his seat unopposed.

-There is a common perception that the political class has not been listening to its constituents; VAD is a classic example.
-With an unprecedented 80-85% support, it should be no surprise that candidates who supported VAD polled strongly.
-Candidates can increasingly expect to get trounced when (for whatever their own personal reasons) they ignore their constituents’ wishes.
+There is a common perception that the political class has not been listening to its constituents; Voluntary Assisted Dying is a classic example.
+With an unprecedented 80-86% support across Australia, it should be no surprise that candidates who support VAD poll strongly.
+Candidates can increasingly expect to get trounced at the ballot box when (for whatever their own personal reasons) they ignore their constituents’ wishes.

 Go Gentle Australia – with Marshall Perron & Max Sutherland